List of Blue Bloods characters: Danny Reagan

-As a detective with the NYPD, Danny carries a Kahr K9 in 9×19mm as his duty weapon, and drives a Dodge Charger on duty, which replaced his previous Chevrolet Impala 9C1.
-He also owns a Glock 19 in 9×19mm, and previously used a Smith & Wesson 5946 in 9×19mm.
-Danny drove a Jeep XJ Cherokee as his personal/family vehicle from Season 1 to Season 5, whilst Linda drove a rather troublesome 2001 Kia Sedona/Carnival; this vehicle was replaced when Henry lost his driver's license and gave Linda his car.
+As a detective with the NYPD, Danny carries a Kahr K9 in 9×19mm as his duty weapon and drives a Dodge Charger on duty, which replaced his previous Chevrolet Impala 9C1.
+He also owns a Glock 19 in 9×19mm and previously used a Smith & Wesson 5906 in 9×19mm.
+Danny drove a Jeep XJ Cherokee as his personal and family vehicle from Season 1 to Season 5, while Linda drove a rather troublesome 2001 Kia Sedona/Carnival; this vehicle was replaced when Henry lost his driver's license and gave Linda his car.
 In Season 6, Danny's Cherokee was replaced by a fourth-generation Ford Explorer.

 Erin Reagan

 Assistant District Attorney Erin Reagan is Frank Reagan's only daughter.
 She is portrayed by Bridget Moynahan.

-Biography

-A New York County Assistant District Attorney and single mother, Erin is the second child and only daughter of the current New York City Police Commissioner Frank Reagan and his wife Mary.
+A New York County Assistant District Attorney and single mother, Erin is the second child and only daughter of Frank Reagan and his late wife Mary.
 She grew up in Bay Ridge, Brooklyn, with three brothers, Danny, Joe, and Jamie.
-It is implied throughout the series that she had something of a wild streak growing up (unlike her daughter).
-In season 5, it is mentioned that she graduated top of her class from Columbia University.
-She later went on to attend Fordham University School of Law.
+She may have been somewhat wild when growing up.
+In season 5, the audience learns that she graduated top of her class from Columbia University.
+Erin later attended Fordham University School of Law.
 In season 6, Erin celebrated her 40th birthday.

-Erin is divorced from John "Jack" Boyle (Peter Hermann), a criminal defense attorney, whom she met when they were 19.
-In "Old Wounds", she finally changes her name from Erin Reagan-Boyle back to Erin Reagan.
+Erin is divorced from John "Jack" Boyle (Peter Hermann), a criminal defense attorney whom she met when they were 19.
+Daughter Nicky is the couple's only child.
+In "Old Wounds", Erin finally changes her surname from Erin Reagan-Boyle back to Erin Reagan.
 Since her divorce, Erin has had a few romantic interests.
-She and her boss, District Attorney Charles Rosselini (Bobby Cannavale), flirted with each other and even shared a kiss after a date, but nothing ever came of it mainly due to Erin's reluctance with the idea of dating her boss.
+She and her boss, District Attorney Charles Rosselini (Bobby Cannavale), flirted with each other and even shared a kiss after a date, but nothing ever came of it mainly due to Erin's reluctance abpout dating her boss.
 In 2011, she met Jacob Krystal (Fred Weller) at an art gallery; she later learned that he was an art thief who returned once-stolen works to their rightful owners, and he left town.
-In 2013, after being shot in a courtroom hostage situation, she began dating her ex-husband Jack, but eventually broke up with him when she realized Jack only wanted to date and that he didn't want a serious commitment.
-In 2014, Erin met Robert McCoy, a defense attorney, on a speed-date, and the two became romantically involved until he was appointed interim District Attorney, at which point she said she can't sleep with her boss.
+In 2013, after being shot in a courtroom hostage situation, Erin began dating her ex-husband Jack, but eventually broke up with him when she realized Jack only wanted to date and that he did not want a serious commitment.
+In 2014, Erin met defense attorney Robert McCoy on a speed-date, and the two became romantically involved until he was appointed interim District Attorney, at which point she said that she could not be romantically involved with her boss.